LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 &nbsp;

-I am a sinner since
+Am I the sinner since

-a long time ago;
+a long time ago?

-you need me to purge

-my rachitic soul?
+&nbsp;

+Your absence is purging me

+as I burn in cold.

 &nbsp;